tamilselvanrangasamy/tamilselvanrangasamy/README.md

 [Tamilselvan Rangasamy ](https://tamilselvanrangasamy.netlify.app/)  : A personal portfolio website showcasing my skills, projects, and experience as a Frontend Developer.
 The website features a clean, responsive design and includes sections for my projects, skills, and contact information.

 Technologies Used:
-<h1 >React</h1>: Utilized for building the user interface and managing state efficiently.
+<b>React</b>: Utilized for building the user interface and managing state efficiently.
-<h1 style="display:inline">Bootstrap</h1>: Employed for responsive design and pre-styled components, ensuring a modern and visually appealing layout.
+<b>Bootstrap</b>: Employed for responsive design and pre-styled components, ensuring a modern and visually appealing layout.
-<h1 style="display: inline">CSS</h1>: Customized styles to enhance the overall aesthetics and user experience.
+<b>CSS</b>: Customized styles to enhance the overall aesthetics and user experience.
 This portfolio demonstrates my ability to create dynamic web applications and showcases my journey in web development.

 # 📊 GitHub Stats: